xiaolng/DSPS_FBianco/README.md

 # GRADING GUIDELINES

-Each HW must be turned in as a directory in DSPS_<firstInitialLastName>
+Each HW must be turned in as a directory in MLTSA_<firstInitialLastName>

 The directory HW<hw_number> must have a README.md which who was in the group that the student worked in and states the student's participation.
 No penalty if the student declares not to have had any contribution but to have jut followed and learned.
 However missing the README.md, missing the statement about who the student worked with and what they did, or inconsistencies between the statements of students within the group that cannot be easily reconciled by asking will costs them 10% of the grade.